 - All proposals must align with at least one of the conference themes.
 Presenters may submit more than one proposal to present, but only one presentation per theme will be considered.

 - All proposed presenters must have agreed to participate at the time of submission.
 Participation from female presenters is encouraged.

 - Proposals must be written in English or French.

 - To ensure full and fair consideration, proposals will be evaluated and selected by the Conference Advisory Committee.

-- Selection decisions will be made and applicants will be notified of decisions by no later than January 22, 2017.
+- Selection decisions will be made and all who submitted proposals will be notified of decisions by no later than April 12, 2019.

 - Any proposal received in response to this CFP will be reviewed strictly as submitted.

 - If selected, you will receive instructions regarding the submission of your presentation materials.

 - Selected presentations will be given complimentary conference admission for up to two (2) presenters.

 - All sessions are 90 minutes in length and should include at least 30 minutes for discussion.